 Will the Review lead to changes to current qualification routes?

-The potential need for, and the nature of any changes to, the current qualification routes into each profession will be considered within the Review.
-Change is not a given.
-Due consideration of whether and what kind of change will be needed must be fully informed by stakeholder input and feedback on changing professional practice, employer and consumer needs and on any potential changes to existing qualification routes to meet these changing needs.
+The potential need for and precise nature of any changes to the professions’ current qualification routes will be considered within the Review.
+It is not a given.
+Due consideration of whether and what kind of change will be needed must be fully informed by stakeholder input and feedback on changing professional practice, employer and consumer needs and any logical, practical changes to existing qualification routes to meet changing needs.
+A key issue to explore is also how the sustainability of qualification routes can be maintained.
+The dual imperatives to be upheld are maintaining entry into each profession and high education and professional standards.

-Securing stakeholder input and feedback on these key topics forms a strong focus of our Education Review Call for Evidence and Feedback.
-Information on responding to the Call is available here.
-Any proposals for change, informed by an analysis of responses to the Call, will be subject to formal consultation before they are finalised.
-In turn, the implementation of any changes will be in the future.
-The development of plans for implementation will involve collaboration with stakeholders.
-The plans themselves will include sufficient lead-in time before any changes take effect and will have a strong focus on providing clarity and certainty for all parties.
+Stakeholder input and feedback on these kinds of key topics has formed a focus of our Call for Evidence and Feedback.
+This ran from February to April.
+Any proposals for change will then be subject to formal consultation in late 2026/early 2027 before they are finalised.
+In turn, the implementation of any changes will be from a future point.
+This will be to build in a sufficient lead-in time to their introduction, provide clarity and certainty for all parties, and avoid disruption to any parties.

 Will the Review affect current trainees?

 IPReg’s Education Review is future-focused.
-It is not about making short-term changes.
+It is not about making any short-term changes.
 We are very aware that any future changes risk creating uncertainty and will be potentially distressing and disruptive for current and prospective trainees, as well as for qualification route providers and employers.
-Any changes arising from the Review will be strongly informed by stakeholder input and feedback, while timeframes for enacting any changes will be agreed collaboratively and include defined lead-in times.
+Any changes arising from the Review will be strongly informed by stakeholder input and feedback, while timeframes for enacting them will be agreed collaboratively and ensure sufficient lead-in time.
 This will be to give all parties due notice and to enable practical transition arrangements to be planned and enacted.

 How can stakeholders contribute to the Review?

-IPReg is seeking to secure stakeholder engagement across the life of the Education Review.
-We recognise that stakeholder input and feedback and exploring issues on a collaborative basis are vital for achieving confidence and trust in the process of the Review and in its future outputs and outcomes.
-We are progressing activity to build and maintain strong stakeholder links specifically on the Review to maximise opportunities for stakeholder involvement.
-We have formed an Expert Advisory Group (EAG) to input stakeholder perspectives on how we run the Review.
-Further information on the EAG’s role is available here
+IPReg is seeking and encouraging stakeholder engagement across the life of the Education Review.
+We recognise that securing stakeholder input and feedback and exploring issues on a collaborative basis is vital to achieving confidence and trust in the process of the Review and in its future outputs and outcomes.
+We are keen to build and maintain strong stakeholder links specifically on the Review to maximise opportunities for stakeholder involvement and input.
+The Education Review is also being informed by an Expert Advisory Group (EAG), while we are setting up an Education Review Reference Group.

 What are the current timelines for the Review?